verida/documentation/docs/concepts/schemas.md

 The Verida Client SDK provides a set of base / shared schemas for interoperability between applications.

-Application developers can submit push requests to contribute to the base schemas or develop their own schemas for their business or consortium of organisations.
+Application developers can submit push requests to contribute to the base schemas or develop their own schemas for their business or consortium of organizations.

 ## Types of schemas